galliaproject/gallia-core/README.md

 <a name="210127134040"></a>
 ### Where are the tests?
-They live in a different repo that will require some serious cleanup.
-I will release them in increments.
+They live in a different [repo](https://github.com/galliaproject/gallia-testing#gallia-testing) and are being introduced incrementally (unpublished ones need a lot of cleaning up).
 They basically take the following form:

 <a name="210121153250"></a>
 ```scala